Duugu/wow_menu/readme ENGLISH.txt

 	- add server type to server names

 Release notes:
+	2.8
+		- Added alternative key binds for the numpad 7-9 feature:
+			Shift + I for numpad 7
+			Shift + O for numpad 8
+			Shift + P for numpad 9
+		- Fixed an issue with switching realm at 1024x768 resolution

 	2.5
 		- Re-designed the script to be more reliable and much faster.
 		- The script stops auto switching between gaming/login mode if you do use ALT + F1 to manually switch the mode.
 You need to restart the script to turn auto switching on again.